-The Hyper Modes are quite powerful, but the Bonus Stages make them true game breakers.
+While the Hyper forms are quite powerful, the Glowing Sphere Bonus Stage makes them true game breakers.
 In Sonic 2, Super Sonic was more balanced since every level had a finite number of rings and hence a hard time cap on how long you could stay super.
-But in Sonic 3 & Knuckles, the Glowing Spheres Bonus Stage allows you to earn oodles of rings with relative ease when you know how to play it; specifically, the Ring bubbles can give anywhere from five to three-digit numbers of rings, allowing for a risk-free (unlike the slot machine) way of grinding for rings.
+In Sonic 3 & Knuckles, however, the Glowing Spheres Bonus Stage allows you to earn oodles of rings with relative ease when you know how to play it; specifically, the Ring bubbles can give anywhere from 10 to 80 rings, allowing for a risk-free way of grinding for rings.
 You can also manipulate the system because the Bonus Stage you go to at a Starpost is determined not randomly, but by how many rings you're carrying.
-By playing only the Glowing Spheres bonus stage at each Starpost, it's possible to finish every Act with 999 rings, which are worth 999 seconds of Super transformation time.
+By playing only the Glowing Spheres Bonus Stage at each Starpost, it's possible to finish every Act with 999 rings, which are worth 999 seconds of Super transformation time.
 That's over 16 minutes, and the game's timer allows you only 10 minutes per act.

 The Insta-Shield (which attacks enemies while protecting Sonic, and can be used anytime without a proper shield) and the Lightning Shield (which doubles Sonic's jumping height) make most bosses a cakewalk.
 For instance, when facing the Launch Base Zone Act 2 boss (which is one of the final bosses in the standalone Sonic 3), instead of facing Robotnik properly, you can double jump up to his "nest" area prior to the boss battle, and defeat him literally before the battle even begins.

 Having a second player play as Tails in Sonic & Tails mode can easily dispatch most enemies and bosses, since Tails can't lose rings when hit.

 Skorp, the scorpion in Sandopolis Zone.
 Touching the spiked ball on its tail get the player character hurt, and it will also use the tail and try to attack Sonic at an aimed angle.
 And it's very accurate.

-Same goes for the ghosts in Act 2 of the same zone, especially when it is dark— they grow big and attack in numbers, and they can't be killed off permanently.
+The ghosts in Sandopolis Zone Act 2, especially when it is dark— they grow big and attack in numbers, and they can't be killed off permanently.